rtharayil/certify-me.github.io/_blog/What-is-a-Digital-Credential.md

 udate: April 13, 2024
 author: Aneesha Kurian
-readtime : 9
+readtime: 9

 description: Uncover the power of digital credentials and their revolutionizing uses in 2024.
 Dive into our guide to see how they’re transforming the industries of higher education and L&D today!

 abstract:

-stitle : Digital credential
+stitle: Digital credential
 topic: news
 imageLink: https://unevoc.unesco.org/up/DigitalCredentialing.jpg
 featured: true
-skip_toc : true
+skip_toc: true
 ---

 Hey there!
 Ever wondered how digital credentials are changing the game in 2024?
 Digital credentials are quickly becoming the new standard for verifying and showcasing achievements, whether it's for a certification, course completion, or professional milestones.

 In this blog, I’ll walk you through exactly what digital credentials are and why they’re so important right now.
 We’ll explore how they stack up against traditional methods and why they’re crucial for both issuers and recipients.
 Trust me, understanding these changes is key to navigating our increasingly digital world effectively.